Low-fat Polish cottage cheese dip with radishes and chives, this spread is light and refreshing.

 Instructions

-- Mix together cottage cheese and yogurt or sour cream.
+- Mix cottage cheese and yogurt or sour cream.
 Crush the cottage cheese with a fork first, if you want the spread to have a smoother consistency.

 - Chop the chives finely and the radishes finely.
 Add both to the cheese and mix well.
 Add salt to taste.